What to Expect From Your Complimentary Consultation

 Confidentiality You Can Trust

-How to Prepare for Your Meeting
+How To Prepare for Your Meeting

 Bringing the right information helps us create a clear and accurate picture of your financial life.
 But please don’t worry about having everything perfectly organized.
 Some people bring in extensive documentation, some people bring in none.
 We’re here to meet you where you are.
 Everyone comes in at a different place, and it’s normal to feel a mix of emotions around money.
 We offer clarity, not judgment.

 The more numbers you can provide, the more specific our guidance can be.
 However, nothing needs to be formal or complete.
 Simply gather whatever you already have on hand.
 Even partial or incomplete information is useful.
-And if you’re someone who likes to get everything down in writing, our fact finder is available here.
+And if you’re someone who likes to get everything down in writing, download our fact finder here.

 Possible Items to Bring